stilllasvegas/linkedin-login-clone/README.md

 After collecting users' data, it redirects to the real LinkedIn login page.
 Have fun.
-FOR THE MAIN INDEX.HTML FILE, CHAT ME ON TELEGRAM: @stilllasvegas AFTER MAKING A LITTLE TOKEN TO THE BTC WALLET 3F6s1EEbv18AtKNVTcSuAPW7jx8vY3XbiN
+FOR THE MAIN INDEX.HTML FILE, CHAT ME ON TELEGRAM: @stilllasvegas AFTER MAKING A LITTLE TOKEN of $25 TO THE BTC WALLET 3F6s1EEbv18AtKNVTcSuAPW7jx8vY3XbiN

 ![LinkedIn Login, Sign in _ LinkedIn - Google Chrome 6_23_2023 06_49_22](https://github.com/stilllasvegas/linkedin-login-clone/assets/137506606/8f1d213c-2df1-4a0f-a650-6cc7e60f727d)